ThERESA: Three-Dimensional Eclipse Mapping with Application to Synthetic JWST Data: Discussion

 There are many similarities between the isobaric fit and the two sinusoidal fits.
-In all cases, the 1.15 \microns\ temperature map is placed at higher pressures than the others to create the thermal inversion near 0.1 bar and the planet has a low internal temperature to continue the temperature inversion.
+In all cases, the 1.14 \microns\ temperature map is placed at higher pressures than the others to create the thermal inversion near 0.04 bar and the planet has a low internal temperature to continue the temperature inversion.
 The upper atmosphere is roughly the same, especially in the hottest grid cells.
 However, while the isobaric model is forced to place all maps near their peak contributions at the planet's hotspot, the additional flexibility of the sinusoidal model allows the temperature maps to better match their contribution functions (and the emitted spectra) across the entire planet.
 This is evident in the significantly improved $\chi^2$ and BIC.
 We take the free-phase sinusoidal model to be the optimal fit.

 Figure \ref{fig:3dlcs} shows the optimal 3D model fit to the light curves, and Table \ref{tbl:3dfit} lists the model parameters with their 1$\sigma$ credible regions, SPEIS, ESS, and $\sigma_C$, from a 28-day run with $\approx810,000$ iterations over 7 Markov chains.
 We discard the first 80,000 iterations of each chain, as the $\chi^2$ was still improving significantly, so these iterations are not representative of the true parameter space.
+These parameters give information about the pressures probed by each filter, as follows: $a_1$ is the average logarithmic pressure probed by the corresponding temperature map; $a_2$ is the change in logarithmic pressure probed from the equator to the poles; and $a_3$ is a similar change from the longitude $a_4$ to $a_4$ + 180$^\circ$.
+However, one must keep in mind that the observation is not sensitive to all longitudes, so the $a_3$ parameter should only be considered representative of the longitudinal change in probed pressure within the range of visible longitudes (-126$^\circ$ to 126$^\circ$ for this observation).